Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Season Stats

-- Taylor has run for a team-high 327 yards on 73 carries (65.4 yards per game) and two touchdowns.
+- Taylor has churned out a team-high 327 rushing yards (65.4 per game) and scored two touchdowns.

-- The Colts have thrown the ball in 57.2% of their plays from scrimmage this year while running the ball 42.8% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Colts have run 57.2% passing plays and 42.8% rushing plays this season.
+They rank 21st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Texans.